 Did you know Tucson has 35 Historic Districts on the National Register?

 Which historic Tucson neighborhood is best for you?
 Where are they located?
 Below is an alphabetical list of each of Tucson’s Historic Districts and a description of what makes each area unique with links to homes currently for sale in each district.
-Have questions?
-Contact Nick at (520)975-8956 or Nick@RealTucson.com
+Are you looking to buy or sell a home in a historic area?
+Contact Nick to go over your needs: (520)975-8956 or Nick@RealTucson.com

 Aldea Linda Historic District